facebook/fresco/docs/01-writing-custom-views.md

 ### Responsibilities of custom views

-Android lays out View objects, and only they get told of system events. `DraweeViews` handle these events and use them to manage memory effectively.
+Android lays out View objects, and only they get notified of system events. `DraweeViews` handle these events and use them to manage memory effectively.
 When using the holders, you must implement some of this functionality yourself.

 #### Handling attach/detach events